 Of course, many other Polish-Americans have made small and large contributions to the United States of America.
 One of my favorites was a guy named Edward Pulaski, who was born in Ohio in 1866 shortly after the American Civil War.
 He later traveled west and worked as a miner, railroad worker, and ranch foreman before joining the nascent US Forest Service in 1908 and settling in Wallace Idaho.
 (Wallace is about 85 air miles (138 km) from where I now make my own home in the Rocky Mountains of northwest Montana.)
 Ed Pulaski became a hero of the Great Fire Of 1910 (“Big Burn”), the largest forest fire in American history (over 3,000,000 acres or 1,214,057 ha) when he managed to save the lives of 45 of his 50 trapped firefighters even as he suffered some bad burns himself.
 That wildfire engulfed mostly national forest land, but in that region of America, national forest land is almost all of the land.
 (Black soldiers of the US Army’s 25th Infantry Regiment (“Buffalo Soldiers”) also became heroes of that fire when they managed to evacuate the residents and then save the town of Taft, Idaho, using a “back-burn”.)
 Ed Pulaski later popularized and refined a great hand tool that is today known to firefighters all over the world – the Pulaski – even as he spent the rest of his life fighting for financial aid for firefighters injured or killed in that and subsequent forest fires.
 (I keep two well-maintained Pulaskis handy in my garage.)
 After his death in 1931, Pulaski had a 5480-foot (1670 m) mountain near Wallace named after him, and today forest firefighting is a major industry in the US that is very well equipped, and paid.

 Footnote #4: The Korean War.
 American participation in the war in Korea was never authorized by the people’s elected representatives in Congress, but rather by the United Nations Security Council; Democrat President Truman committed US forces unilaterally to what he called a “policing action” authorized by the UN, and one that easily could have ended in nuclear war.
 Very busily building the American infrastructure, most Americans never fully realized that there was a very real possibility of global nuclear war over the Korean War, a possibility that set the American strategic thinking for the entire “Cold” War for forty years thereafter.
 At the time when the 1st Cav was withdrawn from the front, when huge Chinese forces surged south, President Truman had, in fact, secretly authorized General MacArthur to use nuclear weapons against both North Korea and China, were that to become necessary to avoid losing South Korea to communist forces.
-He also requested of and received from Congress really huge funding to prepare the US homeland for the possibility of nuclear war; most such massive construction was undertaken in secret, unknown even to the American public.
+Already “the physical destruction and loss of life on both sides was almost beyond comprehension, but the North suffered the greater damage due to American saturation bombing and the scorched-earth policy of the retreating UN forces” overwhelmed by the massive Chinese forces.
+Air Force commanders, who dropped far more bombs on Korea than they dropped during all of World War II, even began complaining that they’d run out of tactical targets to destroy.
+Truman also requested and received from Congress really huge funding to prepare the US homeland for the possibility of nuclear war; most such massive construction was undertaken in secret, unknown even to the American public.
 (Fanning fear for profit and self-aggrandizement was not yet in vogue.)
-It was all over a “police action” never authorized by Congress.
+And it was all over a “police action” never authorized by Congress, never even discussed among the American people.

 Unfortunately, when General MacArthur grew a bit too verbally bellicose about using nuclear weapons in communications with members of the US Congress, President Truman relieved him of his command – which came as a great shock to Americans long accustomed to regarding the general as an unassailable national hero, a great leader whose knowledge and understanding of the Pacific and Asia was unmatched.
 (The five-star general was allowed to retire, for the second time, at age 71, after a half century of service, mostly overseas.)
 The return from many years of wars of General MacArthur to the halls of Congress and his famous speech of farewell to the American people were very extensively covered on American television, probably the first great national event of its kind so broadly televised live, and almost every American was transfixed by the closest TV set.
 Dry eyes were hard to find, especially among men who had served under him during World War II in the Pacific.
 (I remember the members of four other families near my home crowding into our living room to watch the TV my dad had just brought home a few days earlier, shortly before he died.)
 The famous general’s long career had not been without controversy, but he still stood as a giant American icon.
 However, though Truman did relieve MacArthur, he never withdrew his authorization to use the nuclear weapons, and the general’s staff had selected 26 targets for those weapons.
 This, even though America’s allies, more fearful of the strong Soviet Russian influence and support behind the war, strongly urged Truman to proceed more cautiously.
 But while Truman could indeed fire America’s most respected and admired general, no one could fire Truman.
 (And it shouldn’t be forgotten that Truman himself had been a military officer, one who had served in World War I France.)
 Truman’s poll ratings, however, dropped through the floor, to around 22%, and many thought that perhaps MacArthur would replace him as President.
 MacArthur chose not to run.
 So did Truman.